Ferdilii/motorized_macro_rail_int_fix/README.md

 This is a project for a motorized macro focusing rail.
 It is used with special "stacking" software to increase the depth of field of macro images.
-This project is presented as a modification to an existing commercial rail, although building up a rail from scratch would be straight forward as well given the popularity of 3D printers and small CNC machines which use similar parts.
+This project is presented as a modification to an existing commercial rail, but could be easily extended to use a custom built rail (using steel rods and linear bearings commonly used in at-home 3D printers and CNC mahines).

 ## Background